 If the employee's health care provider is a Christian Science practitioner, the General Manager may request that the employee submit to examination (although not treatment) to obtain a second or third certification from a health care provider other than a Christian Science practitioner.
 If an employee objects to the above request, the General Manager may deny continuation of leave.

-For Employee Medical Leaves, LWD may require medical re-certification at reasonable intervals (not more often than every 30 days) when the employee requests an extension of leave, when circumstances described in the original certification have changed significantly, or when LWD receives information that casts doubt upon the continuing validity of the certification.
+For Employee Medical Leaves, LWD may require medical re-certification when the employee requests an extension of leave, when circumstances described in the original certification have changed significantly, or when LWD receives information that casts doubt upon the continuing validity of the certification.

-For Family Member Medical Leaves, LWD may require the employee to obtain re-certification when additional leave is requested upon expiration of the leave, if the time period extends beyond that during which the health care provider originally estimated that the employee would be needed to take care of the child, parent, or spouse.
+For Family Member Medical Leaves, LWD may require the employee to obtain re-certification when additional leave is requested upon expiration of the leave, if the time period extends beyond that during which the health care provider originally estimated that the employee would be needed to take care of the family member.